chargebyte/chargebyte-docs/docs/source/firmware.rst

   production use.
 The image size is optimized for production use and contains only the necessary components.
 - Development images: These images are used for development purposes and are not tested or verified by chargebyte.
-They are intended for developers who want to test new features or changes before they are released.
-The image size is larger than the release image and contains additional components that are not necessary for production use.
+They are intended for developers who want to implement and test new features or applications before they are released.
+The image size is larger than the release image and contains additional development tools and libraries that are not necessary for production use.

 .. note::
    Before installation of a chargebyte EVerest image, please check whether you are installing a